Foxenfurter/SqueezeDSP/README.md

 Audio formats supported  - includes a custom converstion profile for the following formats: aac, aif, alc, alcx, ape, flc, mov, mp3, mp4, mp4x, mpc, ogg, ogf, ops, spt, wav, wma, wmal, wmap, wvp

 DSD, MQA are not supported

+Streaming from Qobuz works with the limitation that skipping/pausing within a track will cause the player to move onto the next track.

 depending upon player output is 24 bit flac or 16 bit wav file